raisenational/raise/server/README.md

 ### ✅ Checks

-To ensure data integrity, API operations must conduct checks to ensure what users are requesting is sensible.
+API endpoints must conduct checks to ensure executing requests maintains data integrity.

 Any code changes to the server must be peer-reviewed to ensure the code is correct and free of security defects.
 Additionally, we use unit tests to ensure our code does what we expect/want it to.